xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 Constructing the same model as the one used in the TF Lite model is not always straightforward.
 Sometimes you won't know why your implementation does not return the same result as the original.
-For such cases it is helpful to check layer by layer that your model gives the same output as the original to know where to serch for the bug.
+For such cases it is helpful to check layer by layer that your model gives the same output as the original to know where to search for the bug.
-Getting intermediate outputs from a TensorFlow model is not difficult: you only need to return said node as output of the model.
+Getting intermediate outputs from a TensorFlow model is not difficult: you only need to return said node as an output of the model.
 The same does not happen to a TFLite model.
 You can't get intermediate outputs using the `get_tensor()` method.
 What I used to debug the model and get to a working version is this [tflite_tensor_outputter](https://github.com/raymond-li/tflite_tensor_outputter) script.
 This script will generate a folder with details and outputs of each intermediate node in the graph by changing the output node index in the graph.